jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 ### Class methods

 The methods for a class a functions that the objects in the class share.
 At the moment we have created a Car object but don't have a way of seeing what the make, model or year of the object are.
-Lets create a method to print out the attributes.
+Let's create a method to print out the attributes.
 Inside the Car class definition add the following code.

 ```cpp
 // Methods